Indefinite Sturm-Liouville operators in polar form: Some results from Karamata's theory

-The following corollary is a consequence of the fact that the negation of $f \ssim g$ at $+\infty$ is the statement
+The following corollary is a consequence of the fact that the negation of $f \ssim g$ at $0_+$ is the statement

-The similar negation is easily formulated for $f\ssim g$ at $0_+$.
-Each of the four statements in Theorem~\ref{the:RVinv} and Corollary~\ref{cor:SVinv0} can be expressed using one of these negations.
-We state only the analogue of the last statement in Corollary~\ref{cor:SVinv0} since that is what is used in Theorem~\ref{thm:Reg_infty_PI}.
+Each of the two statements in Theorem~\ref{cor:SVinv0} can be expressed using one of these negations.
+We state only the analogue of the last statement in Theorem~\ref{cor:SVinv0} since that is what is used in Theorem~\ref{thm:Reg_infty_PI}.

 \begin{corollary} Let $f$ and $g$ be strictly monotonic positive functions defined in a neighbourhood of $0_+$ and let $f$ be regularly varying at $0_+$ with a nonzero index.
 If $f$ and $g$ are decreasing and unbounded, then the inverses $f^{-1}$ and $g^{-1}$ are decreasing, defined in a neighbourhood of $+\infty$ and the following equivalence holds